Sovereign-Labs/sovereign-sdk/module-system/sov-default-stf/README.md

 1. The `DispatchCall` trait is responsible for decoding serialized messages and forwarding them to the appropriate module.
 1. The `Genesis` trait handles the initialization process of the rollup.
 It sets up the initial state upon the rollup deployment.
-1. The `ApplyBlobTxHooks & ApplyBlobSequencerHooks` traits that allows for the injection of custom logic into the transaction processing pipeline.
+1. The `ApplyBlobTxHooks & ApplyBlobHooks` traits that allows for the injection of custom logic into the transaction processing pipeline.
 It provides a mechanism to execute additional actions or perform specific operations during the transaction processing phase.

 ### `Runtime`